PavlidisLab/gemmapy/docs/tutorial.rst

 Differential expression analyses
 --------------------------------

-Gemma also contains precomputed differential expression analyses for most of its datasets, and some datasets contain more than one analysis to account for different factors and their interactions.
-These tables are stored as resultSets, and you can access them using :py:func:`~gemmapy.GemmaPy.get_differential_expression_values`.
+Gemma contains precomputed differential expression analyses for most of its datasets.
+Analyses can involve more than one factor, such as "sex" as well as "disease".
+Some datasets contain more than one analysis to account for different factors and their interactions.
+The results are stored as resultSets, each corresponding to one factor (or their interaction).
+You can access them using :py:func:`~gemmapy.GemmaPy.get_differential_expression_values`.
 From here on, we can explore and visualize the data to find the most differentially-expressed genes: